foxy1982/foxy1982.github.io/_posts/2017-01-19-api-testing-with-postman.md

 `http://{{host}}:1147/game/{{gameId}}`
 {% endraw %}

 Postman will insert the `gameId` into the URL in the same way as it sets the `host` for us.
 Again, the test scripts do assertions.
 We now set a player ID variable to use in subsequent tests.
-If you want to reorder tests, I just drag them around in the left-hand pane... but note that any tests which depend on environment variables being set in earlier tests are going to fail... alternatively you can force Postman to jump to a certain request using `postman.setNextRequest("POST shot");`.
+If you want to reorder tests, I just drag them around in the left-hand pane... but note that any tests which depend on environment variables being set in earlier tests are going to fail... alternatively you can force Postman to jump to a certain request using `postman.setNextRequest("POST shot");`

 So what we have now is great.
 I can open up Postman, pick a collection, and click each request in turn and watch the tests report green each time.
 However if there is a lot of tests this can be a pain, and if I click them out of order by accident, I’m invalidating all the testing since the environment variables persist in the session and may alter the behaviour of the requests.